zewdu444/react_todo_app/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Math Magicians <a name="about-project"></a>
+# 📖 Todo list <a name="about-project"></a>

-<p> This project is a single-page application that uses the React framework to perform a simple basic calculator.
-It is a part of the Microverse React module.</p>
+<p> This repository is a single-page application built with React that can be used to build to-do lists and conduct other operations like create, read, update, and delete.
+It also has a variety of routing pages.</p>

 ## 🛠 Built With <a name="built-with"> </a>